Use case · vibration

 For about the first day the system shows Learning — it is observing the equipment’s baseline vibration automatically, with no manual threshold tuning required.

 The bearing holds steady for about 3.75 days.
-RMS and kurtosis stay normal, and the assessment reads Healthy.
-Around day 4, multiple evidence sources fire at once — energy spikes, a rising trend, and falling signal clarity — and the assessment jumps straight to Critical.
+RMS and kurtosis stay normal, and the verdict reads Healthy.
+Around day 4, evidence builds across multiple signals at once — energy spikes, a rising trend, and falling signal clarity — and the verdict jumps straight to Critical.
 The change-point markers (vertical dashed lines) visually confirm the shift.

-The key drivers table shows each evidence source’s intensity and persistence — distinguishing sustained degradation (Continuous) from transient spikes (Intermittent).
+The key signals table shows each signal’s intensity and persistence — distinguishing sustained degradation (Continuous) from transient spikes (Intermittent).
 This is the first question maintenance engineers ask: is this real or a false alarm?

 What you’re watching is a P-F curve — the trajectory from the point where a fault becomes detectable (P) to functional failure (F).
 The entire discipline of predictive maintenance exists to maximise the interval between P and F.